Over the last several decades, media around the practice of law has presented some of…

-Many co-parents have joint legal and physical custody.
-This means that both parents have the right to make all the important decisions for children the couple share together.
-In other words, when it is time to make a decision concerning the child, the parents must work together to do what’s in the best interest of the child.
+Many co-parents have some form of joint conservatorship.
+In other words, both parents have the right to make or be included in important decisions for the children.
+Generally, when it is time to make a decision concerning the child, the parents should work together to do what’s in the best interest of the child.

 What is a Custodial and Non-Custodial Parent?

-Both parents are important to their children.
-However, for the purposes of determining a parenting schedule, the law defines parents by whether or not they have primary physical custody of the child.
+Both parents are important to a child.
+However, to determine a parenting schedule, the law defines parents by whether or not they have primary physical custody of the child.
 The definition of custodial and non-custodial are as follows:

 The custodial parent is also called the managing conservator.
-While the courts may give parents 50/50 custody, they will often assign one of the parents with a larger timeshare as well as a primary residence.
 This parent is typically who the child primarily resides with.

 Also referred to as the possessory conservator, the rights of a non-custodial parent depend largely on the custody order the court puts in place.
 Typically, these parents will have access to the child on a defined schedule, such as every other weekend and one weeknight, spring break, summer, and the holidays.

 What is the Standard Holiday Visitation Schedule in Texas?

 Because the holidays are a coveted time which can lead to disputes between co-parents, the Texas Family Code provides a holiday schedule as part of the Standard Possession Order.
 The holiday schedule is generally the same, regardless of the distance between the custodial and non-custodial parents’ residences.
 In addition, this schedule overrules conflicting weekend or Thursday periods of possession.

 For Christmas, Texas Non-Custodial Parents Generally:

 Have possession of the child in even-numbered years beginning at 6 p.m. on the day the child is dismissed from school for Christmas vacation until Noon on December 28.

 For Christmas, Texas Custodial Parents Generally:

 Have possession of the child in odd-numbered years beginning at 6 p.m. on the day child is dismissed from school for Christmas vacation until Noon on December 28.

-In Texas’ standard holiday visitation, the parent who does not have the child on Christmas will have the child on Thanksgiving and New Year’s Eve.
+In Texas’ standard possession order holiday visitation, the parent who does not have the child on Christmas will have the child on Thanksgiving and New Year’s Eve.

 What Counts as a Denial of Visitation?